sourcegraph/handbook/content/engineering/incidents/index.md

 The incident lead may delegate tasks to other available/working engineers if necessary but should make a best effort to minimize the number of other engineers who get interrupted by the incident.
 This delegated work takes priority over work unrelated to operational incidents.

+If it's a security related issue, it's best to also loop in the security team.

 ### Messenger roles and responsibilities

 The messenger is only needed for incidents with customer-facing impact.
 The messenger is almost always a member of customer support or engineering (someone who is not in the role of incident lead) who is able to witness the incident lead work (in the dedicated Slack channel and/or on any huddle calls) and (with minimal progress-interrupting questions) translates what they witness to: